MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 ### Phone System with own PSTN carrier with Direct Routing

-This option connects Phone System in Microsoft 365 or Office 365 to your telephony network.
+This option connects Microsoft Phone System to your telephony network by using Direct Routing, as shown in the following diagram:

-If you answer yes to the following questions, then this is the right solution for you:
+If you answer yes to the following questions, then Phone System with Direct Routing is the right solution for you:

 - You want to use Teams with Phone System.
 - You need to retain your current PSTN carrier.
-- You want to mix routing, some calls are going through Calling Plans, some through your carrier.
+- You want to mix routing, with some calls going through Calling Plans, some through your carrier.
-- You need to interoperate with 3rd party PBXs and/or equipment such us overhead pagers, analog devices, and so on.
+- You need to interoperate with third-party PBXs and/or equipment such us overhead pagers, analog devices, and so on.

 This option requires the following: